ublk-org/libublk-rs/README.rst

 Target IO handling needs target code to implement the IO handling closure.

-If IO is super fast to complete, such as ramdisk, this io can be handled directly in the closure, and call `io.complete_io(result)` to complete this IO command from ublk driver.
+If IO is super fast to complete, such as ramdisk, this request can be handled directly in the closure, and call `io.complete_io(result)` to complete the IO command originated from ublk driver.
 Another example is null target(null.rs).

 Most of times, IO is slow, so it needs to be handled asynchronously.
 The preferred way is to submit target IO by io_uring in IO handling closure by using the same IO slot(represented by `tag`).
-After this target IO is completed, one io_uring CQE will be received, and the same io closure is called for handling this target IO, which can be checked by `UblkIOCtx::is_tgt_io()` method.
-Finally if this target IO completion means the original IO command is done, `io.complete_io(result)` is called for moving on, otherwise the IO handling closure can continue to submit IO for driving its IO logic.
+After this target IO is completed, one io_uring CQE will be received, and the same IO closure is called for handling this target IO, which can be checked by `UblkIOCtx::is_tgt_io()` method.
+Finally if the coming target IO completion means the original IO command is done, `io.complete_io(result)` is called for moving on, otherwise the IO handling closure can continue to submit IO or whatever for driving its IO logic.

-Not all target IO logics can be done by io_uring, such as some IO handling needs extra computation, which often require offload IO to another context.
-However, when target IO is done, `io.complete_io(result)` has to be called in the queue context.
-One approach is to use eventfd to wakeup & notify this completion.
-Here, eventfd can be thought as one kind of target IO.
-Inside IO closure, eventfd needs to be queued by io_uring opcode::PollAdd.
+Not all target IO logics can be done by io_uring, such as some handling needs extra computation, which often require to offload IO in another context.
+However, when target IO is done in remote offload context, `io.complete_io(result)` has to be called in the queue/io_uring context.
+One approach is to use eventfd to wakeup & notify ublk queue/io_uring.
-Once target IO handling is done, write(eventfd) can wakeup/notify the queue, then IO closure can get chance to handle all completed IOs.
+Here, eventfd can be thought as one special target IO.
+Inside IO closure, eventfd is queued by io_uring opcode::PollAdd.
+Once target IO handling is done, write(eventfd) can wakeup/notify ublk queue & io_uring, then IO closure can get chance to handle all completed IOs.
 Unfortunately, each IO command(originated from ublk driver) can only use its own `UblkIOCtx` to complete itself.
 But one eventfd is often reused for the whole queue, so normally multiple IOs are completed when handling single eventfd CQE.
 Here IO completion batch feature is provided, and target code can call `io.add_to_comp_batch()` for each completed IO(tag, result) in io closure.
-Then, all these IOs will be completed automatically.
+Then, all these added IOs will be completed automatically.

 Examples
 ========